North East Mall: 1999–2004: Expansion and power center

 In October 1999, a $200 million renovation and expansion of North East Mall was completed, which included the 385000 sqft power center adjacent to the mall known as The Shops at North East Mall.

 At the same time in 1999, the first parking structure was completed.
 Four parking garages were also constructed as part of the 1998–2001 remodeling.
-A new South Wing was built, containing 28 store spaces.
+A new South Wing was built, containing 28 store spaces, anchored by a new, 3-level, 310,000 square foot Dillard's.

-In 2000, Saks Fifth Avenue opened as the first and only store in Tarrant County inside a 100,000 sq ft space at the mall.
+On September 16, 2000, Saks Fifth Avenue opened as the first and only store in Tarrant County inside a 100,000 square foot space at the mall.

 When North East Mall held its official re-dedication on September 15, 2001, the center encompassed 1,749,000 leasable square feet and 168 stores and services.
+New retailers included Bebe, J. Crew, Abercrombie & Fitch, Talbots, Illuminations, Origins, Aveda, Williams Sonoma, Ann Taylor, Mayors Jewelers, Discovery Channel Store, and more.
 It was then the second-largest enclosed shopping mall in the Dallas–Fort Worth metroplex and the second-largest in Texas, following The Galleria in Houston.